-Earn your Teacher Leadership Graduate Certificate online.
+Earn your Graduate Certificate in Teacher Leadership online.
 You already have a master's degree in education, but you're ready for more.
 Northwestern's graduate certificate in Teacher Leadership is designed for teachers who want specialized, graduate-level training.
 Our 12-credit graduate certificate will position you for promotion to non-administrative or district-level roles such as instructional coach, peer mentor or teacher leader.
 Courses focused on needs-assessment, solutions-based coaching and professional development will prepare you to affect changes that lead to better teaching and learning.

 It's more than a lane change.

-Earning graduate credits doesn't have to cost you time away from your other responsibilities.
-Northwestern College's online Teacher Leadership Graduate Certificate means you can take classes and complete your coursework whenever it's most convenient for you.
+Earning graduate credits doesn't have to cost all your time away from your other responsibilities.
+Northwestern College's online Teacher Leadership Graduate Certificate means you can log into class each week to complete your coursework, whenever it's most convenient for you.

-Take one online 8-week class at a time, completing two classes each semester, and you'll earn your certificate in less than 1 year (2 semesters) and be eligible for financial aid.
+Take one online 8-week class at a time, completing two classes each semester, and you'll earn your certificate in less than 1 year (2 semesters).

 Requirements & courses